Degree Programme Director, Archaeology masters' programmes:

 I have recently been Co-Curator (with Andrew Parkin) of The Extraordinary Gertrude Bell a new major exhibition at the Great North Museum Hancock 30 January - 3rd May 2016. https://www.youtube.com/watch?feature=player_embedded&v=P7lNEc6QwDc for which we edited a series of papers on the research of various colleagues on aspects of Gertrude Bell's life.

 A recent collaboration with Lydia Wysocki, comic artist John Miers, the Young Archaeologists Club and the Robinson Library resulted in our production of the Gertrude Bell comics to encourage school students into primary texts http://research.ncl.ac.uk/gertrudecomics/

-I have participated in the Bogsak Archaeological Survey directed by Dr Günder Varinlioğlu http://bogsakarchaeology.org/, and will present a paper at “New Approaches to Historic Landscapes,” which will be held at the Bomonti Campus of Mimar Sinan Fine Arts University (MSGSÜ) on February 15-16, 2016
+I have participated in the Bogsak Archaeological Survey directed by Dr Günder Varinlioğlu http://bogsakarchaeology.org/, and presented a paper at “New Approaches to Historic Landscapes,” held at the Bomonti Campus of Mimar Sinan Fine Arts University (MSGSÜ) on February 15-16, 2016

 I participate in the Apalirou Environs Survey, Naxos for which I work particularly on the Byzantine ceramics http://www.ncl.ac.uk/historical/research/project/4854